Scheduled MonumentsEnglandBenefield Castle

 What is Benefield Castle?

-Benefield Castle is a Norman motte-and-bailey fortification situated in Northamptonshire.
+Benefield Castle is a motte-and-bailey castle situated in Northamptonshire, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015535.

 Who is responsible for protecting Benefield Castle?